Licensing Guides

 Benefits of Becoming a Certified Electrician in North Carolina

-License Requirements for Electricians in North Carolina
+Licensing Requirements for Electrical Contractors in North Carolina

 Is a state license required to be an electrician in North Carolina?
 Yes.

-Electrical work performed in the state of North Carolina requires a license.
 The North Carolina State Board of Examiners of Electrical Contractors (NCBEEC) issues electrical contractor licenses.
 However, local municipalities are responsible for issuing lower-level electrician licenses, such as journeyman licenses.

 How to Become an Electrician in North Carolina